The Water Comes Faster, Deeper & Drains Slower … Residents Are Getting Sick And Tired It…

 Lock structures have guidelines by water stages on when they cannot allow Boat traffic or leave open the lock gates.
 Boat traffic is ceased at 6.5 ft at the Bayou Sorrel Lock gauge.

 Even though boat traffic is stopped the lock gates remains closed.
-By opening the lock gates, it seems logical it would let some of the high water into the Atchafalaya Floodway, where there are no residents.
+You would think opening the lock gates, that it would let some of the high water into the Atchafalaya Floodway, where there are no residents.

 “Which brings to this point”